ImpressCMS/impresscms-module-impression/readme.txt

 ==============
-IMPRESSION 1.0
+IMPRESSION 1.1
 ==============

 Installation
 ------------
 You can install the module Impression as any other ImpressCMS module.

-RSS
----
-Impression comes with it's own RSS feed class.

-With Impression comes also a plugin for Brandycoke's module RSSFit.
-You can download the module RSSFit here: http://www.brandycoke.com/products/rssfit/

-Sitemap
+Upon installing the uploads/impression will be created automatically upon installation.
+For instructions about installing modules see the ImpressCMS Wiki: http://wiki.impresscms.org/index.php?title=Adding_Modules

+Waiting
 -------
-A plugin for the Sitemap module is included.
+The 'plugins' contains a plugin for the Waiting Contents block.
-You ca download the module Sitemap from Gijoe's website: http://xoops.peak.ne.jp/

 imGlossary
 ----------
 To have words linked to imGlossary this module has to be installed.
+You can download the latest version from the ImpressCMS Addons website or McDonalds Store.

 Tags